 - Develop further your investigative skills.

 - Master the organisational challenge of research/information-gathering processes within time constraints.

 - Apply skills in data analysis (as appropriate) in order to test hypotheses.

-- Put their work and findings in the context of the work of others.
+- Put your work and findings in the context of the work of others.

-- Communicate their work to others by a variety of methods, including both written and oral.
+- Communicate your work to others by a variety of methods, including both written and oral.

 Careers / Further study